dabit3/react-chatbots/README.md

 ### This function does a lot, so let's walk through it!

-- The message is __async__ because we will be using __await__ to handle a promise later on in the function.
+- The submitMessage function is __async__ because we will be using __await__ to handle a promise later on in the function.

 - Destructure the `input` value from the state, then check to see if it is a valid string before we continue.

-- Create a new __Message__, passing in the ID of 0 and the input value as the message property.
+- Create a new __Message__, passing in the ID of 0 and the `input` value as the `message` property.

 - Create a new messages array using the existing `state.messages`, and passing in the new message to the array.
-We then update the state with the new messages array and the input value to be an empty string.
+We then update the state with the new messages array and the `input` value to be an empty string.

 - Call `Interactions.send`, passing in two arguments: The bot name and the value we are passing to it.